Skip to main content

 Essential:

-• Communication: Be able to communicate confidently, clearly, and with empathy to support positive mentoring relationships.
+• Communication: Be able to communicate confidently, clearly, and with empathy.

 • Commitment: Attend agreed sessions and communicate if changes are needed.